-Elliott Gallery is exited to present:
+Elliott Gallery is excited to present:

 John ‘Hoppy’ Hopkins